hoomexsun/glyph_correction/README.md

 # glyph_correction 🏁

-Made to correct s550 glyphs into correct Bengali Unicode characters.
+Built to correct s550 glyphs into Bengali Unicode characters.

-Check out [Wahei](https://https://github.com/hoomexsun/wahei) for manual correction!
+## Status

 🏁 This repository is fully developed!